FeelProud/Gmod-Launcher/README.md

 ```
 ### 2) Set your default configuration

-Every gamemode has his own default configuration like the following :
+Every gamemode has his own default configuration in the file "gmod-launcher.sh" like the following :
 ```
 ####### [GAMEMODENAME] Config ################################################